Skip to navigation menu Skip to content

 • Very loose, flexible joints (hypermobility).

-• Curvature of the spine inward (scoliosis) or outward (kyphosis).
+• A sideway curve of the spine (scoliosis) or a forward curve in the middle of the spine (kyphosis).
 This may cause back pain.
-This affects 10% of children with Stickler syndrome.

 Your child’s team will check their joints and bones at yearly visits.
 If your child has pain or other symptoms, their team checks more often.